Exercises of Commencement

 Commencement Information for Visitors

 This page is the online information headquarters for Commencement.
 Most commonly requested information is available on this page.
-If you have additional questions, please call the Conference Operations and Events at (641) 269-3235 or via e-mail to commencement[at]grinnell[dot]edu.
+If you have additional questions, please call Conference Operations and Events at (641) 269-3178 or e-mail commencement[at]grinnell[dot]edu.

 Parking is available on side streets and lots located around the perimeter of campus.
 Anyone who has difficulty walking should be dropped off at Herrick Chapel on Park Street for both Commencement and Baccalaureate.
 Illegally parked cars will be ticketed by Safety and Security or the City of Grinnell depending on the location of the vehicle.
 Complimentary shuttles will be available on Commencement Day from the I-80 hotel cluster (Comfort Inn, Super 8, Days Inn, Country Inn, EconoLodge) to Central Campus.
 Shuttles will regularly run from early morning to mid-afternoon to accommodate breakfast plans and the post-Commencement all-campus picnic.